Affordable startup benefits

 These relatively low-cost startup benefits will help attract new hires and complement your compensation packages, helping you to retain the talent you worked so hard to recruit.
 An added benefit: these startup perks will help differentiate your new employer brand.

 Startups are by their very nature flexible, so why not pass that along to employees?
 Benefits such as flexible work schedules as well as telecommuting options are highly-valued from any employer.

 “I think that, by far, letting employees work remotely is the best low-cost employee benefit a startup can offer,” says Michael Kuhn, president of GLG America in Fishers, Indiana.
 “I am in a startup phase now and we all work in our home office or on-site with clients.
 It saves the expense of office space, wasted time in commuting to work, plus it saves the expense of commuting such as gas, parking and wear and tear.”

-Another component of a valuable startup employee benefits is healthcare.
+Another component of a valuable startup benefit is healthcare.
 Healthcare reform has changed the benefits landscape for startups.
-Under the Affordable Care Act, companies with more than 50 full-time workers can provide healthcare benefits at a low cost, says Roy E. Taylor III, CEO of Taylor Insurance Services in Valdosta, Georgia.
+Under the Affordable Care Act, companies with more than 50 full-time workers can provide healthcare benefits at a low cost, says Roy E. Taylor III, CEO of Taylor Insurance Services.

-In addition, exercise helps employees reach their own wellness goals and can help build collaboration through friendly wellness challenges.
-Those are the type of benefits that any company – especially a startup — can benefit from.
+Exercise also helps employees reach their own wellness goals and can help build collaboration through friendly wellness challenges.
+Those are the type of startup benefits that can be a win-win for employer and employees alike.

 Does your startup have the right lineup to succeed?
 Get expert tips from Monster